 In 2001, service learning was institutionalized through the (now-defunct) Office of Instructional Services and the hiring of a Director of Service Learning.
 After being housed briefly in 2004 in Academic Programs and Graduate Studies, the Service Learning Program moved into Faculty Development, and since then Faculty Support Services.
 The mission of the Service Learning Program was to support faculty and community partners.
 In 2013, the Service Learning Program became the Center for Community Engagement, broadening the scope of work to include a variety of curricular and co-curricular efforts.

-While the CCE takes the lead on many partnerships, programs, and activities, community engagement at Cal State East Bay is largely de-centralized, meaning that a variety of programs and departments across the university coordinate their own community engagement efforts.
+Community engagement at Cal State East Bay is largely de-centralized, meaning that a variety of programs and departments across the university coordinate their own community engagement efforts.
 The primary functions of the CCE are to:

 - advise and consult on best practices

 - help connect interested campus and community members

 - support community-based learning courses through the CalStateS4 web application

 - support scholarship, research, and grants related to community engagement